ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

         def construct(self):
             # Create Decimal Number and add it to scene
             number = DecimalNumber().set_color(WHITE).scale(5)
+            # Add an updater to keep the DecimalNumber centered as its value changes
             number.add_updater(lambda number: number.move_to(ORIGIN))

             self.add(number)

-            # Wait for 1 second
-            self.wait(1)
+            self.wait()

-            # Play Count Animation to count from 0 to 100 in 4 seconds
+            # Play the Count Animation to count from 0 to 100 in 4 seconds
             self.play(Count(number, 0, 100), run_time=4, rate_func=linear)

-            # Wait for 1 second
-            self.wait(1)
+            self.wait()

 Using coordinates of a mobject
 ==============================